David S. Wilson

-David S. Wilson (born ca. 1981) is an American politician from Alaska.
-A Republican, Wilson has represented District D in the Alaska Senate since 2017.
+David Sylvester Wilson (born 1981) is an American politician from Alaska.
+A Republican, Wilson represented Wasilla in the Alaska Senate from 2017 to 2025.
 He formerly served as a city councilman in Wasilla.
-Before running for the State Senate, David taught throughout Alaska in rural communities and provided technical assistance to Alaska’s Community Health Clinics and other safety net providers.
-He has worked in behavioral health field for eleven years; working with children and families, teens and adults.
-He specialized in working with youth and crisis intervention.
-More recently David was the director of a domestic violence and sexual assault program.

 Wilson was elected to the Senate at the age of 35.
 He narrowly defeated Representative Lynn Gattis in the Republican primary to succeed longtime Senator Charlie Huggins, who was retiring, in August 2016.
 He was endorsed in his campaign by the conservative Republican Assembly but did not run with the backing of the Alaska Republican Party.
 He was previously an unaffiliated voter, registering with the Republican Party less than a year before his primary victory.